Internships / Trainee programs

 - Be registered with Arbetsförmedlingen

-For more information about internship positions and application process, check the Jobbsprånget website.
+For more information about internship positions and the application process, check the Jobbsprånget website.

 - Arbetspraktik: Arbetsförmedlingen also offers general internships called Arbetspraktik where you have to find your own internship.
 You can find more information and different options on their website and can download the information in Swedish (SDCN-Fakta om arbetspraktik) or in English: SDCN-Labour market training programme, You need to talk to your case officer at Arbetsförmedlingen to be issued the paperwork.